Dan Hibiki: In other media

 Additionally, Dan has had a small appearance in the original video animation Street Fighter Alpha: The Animation.

 In the manga Street Fighter: Sakura Ganbaru!, Dan is featured as a supporting character, where he is shown to be knowledgeable on how Ki is channeled through a person's body, acts as a guide for Sakura's first few fights and is competent enough to take on small-time fighters, but hopelessly outclassed with more skillful challengers such as Balrog.
 Dan is also featured in UDON's Street Fighter series, where he views Sakura as a rival, though he is usually defeated without much effort on her part.
 A few issues have revealed that if angered enough he can tap into the Satsui no Hado, but still is not as intimidating as he trips over Sakura's backpack when he tries to use the Raging Demon.
 By the time of Super Street Fighter: New Generation (which adapts the events of Street Fighter III), Dan is shown to have lost his dojo and now works as a chef for E. Honda.
 He assists Guile and Alex in rescuing Ryu and curing Sakura of the Satsui no Hado.
 In Street Fighter Unlimited, Dan finally faces off against Sagat to avenge his father.
 Though Sagat dominates him throughout the fight, he gives up out of guilt and gives Dan the opportunity to finish him off, but Dan ultimately refuses to kill him as he realizes his father would not have wanted this.

 Dan' s name is mentioned in Street Fighter: Assassin's Fist as a former student taught by Gouken before Ryu and Ken.
 In a deleted scene, Gouken tells Ryu and Ken how he taught Dan in his early days as a sensei but sent him due to wanting to use his training for revenge.

-Dan will appear in the upcoming film reboot, played by Andrew Schulz.
-His casting has been met with derision due to it being another example of Hollywood whitewashing.
+Dan will appear in the upcoming film, played by Andrew Schulz.
+The casting of Schulz as Dan has been criticized as whitewashing.